ibm-cloud-docs/app-configuration/ac-feature-flags.md

 {: #ac-feature-flags}

 You can create and manage feature flags, add them to collections and use them in your app by using SDKs.
 Using feature flags, you as an app owner, can control the applicability of a feature by enabling or disabling it at run time.
-{:shortdesc}
+{: shortdesc}

 A feature can be enabled or disabled to all the collection users or to a specific set of users and devices.

 Feature roll outs can be coordinated by defining a start and end time and date.
 Also, choose a specific day on which a defined feature can be enabled or disabled.

-By default, the Feature flags pane displays the list of feature flags that are created in the current environment of {{site.data.keyword.appconfig_short}} service instance along with **Name** of the feature flag, **Tags** associated, date of creation, last evaluated, segments that are targeted for the respective feature flag, and whether the feature is enabled or disabled (toggle switch).
+By default, the Feature flags pane displays the list of feature flags that are created in the current environment of the {{site.data.keyword.appconfig_short}} service instance along with details of the record.
+Flag types are categorized as Boolean, Numeric or String.
+- A **Boolean** flag has two values and you can set the default value as 'true' or 'false'.
+- A **String** type flag supports data in the form of text, and JSON or YAML files.
+- A **Numeric** flag supports integers.

 ![List of feature flags](images/ac-list-feature-flag.png "List of feature flags"){: caption="Figure 9.
 List of feature flags" caption-side="bottom"}